mattwells/taskler/README.md

 All the seeded users have the super secure password of `password`.

-4 users are set up with each set of permissions with the login email addresses:
+4 users are set up with each set of permissions, implemented with Laravel Policies, with the login email addresses:

-* admin@example.com - Has access to the Filament control panel and can view and edit users and tasks
+* admin@example.com - Has access to the user control panel and can view and edit users and tasks
 * editor@example.com - Can view and edit any tasks
 * viewer@example.com - Can view any task but only edit tasks created by or assigned to them
 * self@example.com - Can only view and edit assigned to them